As a newbie blogger, when we create a website, we don’t know how to submit a website to Google so that it can appear in search results.

 Now you have successfully submitted your blog sitemap to Google search console.

-Note: If you are submitting a sitemap for a new blog, it might take some time for you to see the index status.
-Here is an example of the index status of my blog:
+Note: If you are submitting a sitemap for a new blog, it will take some time for you to see the index status.
+Here is an example of my blog index status:

 So this was the step-by-step guide to submit sitemap to Google search engine.

-Now it’s your time to try this guide and let us know whether or not you have done sitemap submissions for your website.
+Now it’s your time to try this guide and let us know whether or not you have submitted sitemap of your website.

-Please share this post with anyone who might benefit from this information, including your Facebook friends, Twitter followers and members of your Google+ group!
+Please share this article with anyone who might benefit from this information, including your Facebook, Twitter, and Google+ followers.